-In November 2018, the Company entered into a license agreement with Abeona, as amended, (the November 2018 License), for the development and commercialization of various diseases using the NAV Technology Platform.
+In November 2018, the Company entered into a license agreement with Abeona (as amended, the November 2018 License), for the treatment of various diseases using the NAV Technology Platform.
 Pursuant to the November 2018 License, Abeona was required to pay a license fee of \$8.0 million to the Company no later than April 1, 2020.
 Abeona failed to make this payment, and in April 2020, the Company delivered to Abeona a notice of its breach of the license agreement and written demand for payment.
-Upon expiration of the applicable cure period in May 2020, the license agreement was terminated.
+Upon expiration of the applicable cure period in May 2020, the license agreement terminated.
 As a result of the termination, Abeona was required to pay a \$20.0 million license fee to the Company within 15 days of the termination date, which otherwise would have been due to the Company in November 2020.
-As of April 30, 2021, the Company had not received any portion of the \$28.0 million in license fees due from Abeona under the license agreement.
+As of June 30, 2021, the Company had not received any portion of the \$28.0 million in license fees due from Abeona under the license agreement.
 Unpaid balances due under the November 2018 License accrue interest at 1.5% per month.

-In May 2020, subsequent to the termination of the November 2018 License, Abeona filed a claim in arbitration alleging that the Company had breached certain responsibilities to communicate with Abeona regarding the Company's prosecution of licensed patents under the November 2018 License.
-The Company disputes Abeona's claim and filed a counterclaim in arbitration demanding payment of the \$28.0 million of unpaid fees from Abeona, plus accrued interest.
-Based on its evaluation of the merits of Abeona's claims, the Company did not record any liabilities related these claims as of March 31, 2021, and the Company currently expects that its demand for payment in full will be upheld in arbitration.
-A binding arbitration was held in March 2021 and the arbitrators' decision is pending.
-The Company intends to enforce the full collection of all amounts due from Abeona; however, the outcome of the arbitration and timing of payment from Abeona remain uncertain.
+In May 2020, after the termination of the November 2018 License, Abeona filed a claim in arbitration alleging that the Company had breached certain responsibilities to communicate with Abeona regarding the Company's prosecution of licensed patents under the November 2018 License.
+The Company disputed Abeona's claim and filed a counterclaim in arbitration demanding payment of the \$28.0 million of unpaid fees from Abeona, plus accrued interest.
+Based on its evaluation of the merits of Abeona's claim, the Company did not record any liabilities related to this claim as of June 30, 2021.
+A binding arbitration was held in March 2021.
+In July 2021, the arbitration tribunal issued its ruling, which denied Abeona's claim and upheld the Company's counterclaim.
+The tribunal awarded the Company \$28.0 million in damages and \$6.1 million in accrued interest to be paid by Abeona.
+The accrued interest awarded was subsequently reduced to \$5.6 million to correct a computational error, resulting in a total corrected award of \$33.6 million payable to the Company by Abeona.
+As of August 4, 2021, the Company had not received any portion of the \$33.6 million arbitration award from Abeona.